Stephanevg/PSHTML/README.md

     body{

-        Header {
         h1 "This is h1 Title in header" div {
             p {
                 "This is simply a paragraph in a div."
             }
-            }
-        }

-            p {
             h1 "This is h1"
             h2 "This is h2"
             h3 "This is h3"
             h4 "This is h4"
             h5 "This is h5"
             h6 "This is h6"
             strong "plop";"Woop"
+        }

+        h1 "My favorites Fruits"

+        $Fruits = "Apple","Banana","Orange","Ananas"

+        ul {

+            foreach($fruit in $Fruits){
+                li {
+                    $fruit
+                }
+            }
+        }

+    }
+    footer {
+        p{
+            "Copyright 2019"
         }
     }

 }